 In some cases you do not need a sponsoring US employer to secure an employment-based green card.
 You may be able to self-sponsor if you intend to continue to be employed in your field in the United States.
 For example, if you are an individual of extraordinary ability in your field of endeavor you may qualify for an EB-1A green card.
 Similarly, if you are a professional holding an advanced degree and your field is in the US national interest, you may qualify for an EB-2 National Interest Waiver green card, or NIW green card.
 I help you determine whether you qualify for an EB-1 green card or EB-2 NIW green card.
 If you are eligible to apply, I devise a customized immigration strategy for you to obtain an EB-1 green card or a National Interest Waiver green card.
 My employment-based immigration services for individuals include:

 The EB-1-A category is one of the fastest ways of obtaining a green card because you do not need a job offer from a US employer and do not have to go through the lengthy PERM Labor Certification process.
 In order to qualify for an EB-1A green card, you must be able to demonstrate extraordinary ability in the sciences, arts, education, business, or athletics through sustained national or international acclaim.

-for US citizenship?
-As an experienced US citizenship lawyer, I have helped numerous permanent
+citizenship?
+As an experienced US citizenship lawyer, I have helped numerous permanent residents (green

 You may be eligible for naturalization if you are at least 18 years of age and have been a permanent resident of the United States for at least 5 years, or for at least 3 years during which time you have been married to and living with a US citizen spouse.
 You may also be eligible to obtain US citizenship if you have honorably served in the US military.